EXCLUSIVE-China Mobile explores acquiring Hong Kong telecom firm HKBN -sources

 By Kane Wu and Julie Zhu

-HONG KONG, April 18 (Reuters) - State-owned China Mobile Ltd 0941.HK is exploring a potential buyout of Hong Kong's leading telecoms company HKBN Ltd 1310.HK, which is currently valued at $1 billion, four people with knowledge of the matter said.
+HONG KONG, April 18 (Reuters) - State-owned China Mobile Ltd 0941.HK is exploring a buyout of Hong Kong's leading telecoms company HKBN Ltd 1310.HK, four people with knowledge of the matter said, which could spark a bidding war for the firm currently valued at $1 billion.

 China Mobile in recent weeks sent a request for proposal (RFP) to a small group of banks to advise on acquiring and taking-private the Hong Kong telecom provider, which offers services including broadband and Wi-Fi management, said the people.